using persuasive, habit-forming techniques from Scott Adams & James Clear

 It’s hard work to shift your brain into a new mindset, and it’s not uncommon to feel a bit paralyzed and out of control.
 I’ve been there.
 Many, many times.
 I’m just getting past one such derailment, and I thought I’d share a few of the mental strategies I’m using to rejuvenate my personal self care routine.

-“I’m going to lose 10 pounds,” or “I’m going to start working out everyday.”
+“I’m going to lose 10 pounds,” or “I want to fit into my ‘skinny’ jeans again.”

 An example of a system would be: